 The United Nations Economic Commission for Africa (UNECA) was founded by the United Nations Economic and Social Council (ECOSOC) in 1958 as its African branch.
 54 countries belong to this commission and to the United Nations as well.
 UNECA seeks to promote African cooperation and integration to develop the continent.

 UNECA’s work is organized around seven main topics: social development, macroeconomic policy, regional integration and trade, natural resources management, innovation and technology, gender and governance

-Topic: Ensuring Economic Stability through Diversification of Revenue Generators
+Topic: Ensuring Economic Stability through Improved Management and Diversification of Resources

 In the United Nations Economic Commission for Africa, we will look at the different ways to diversify the sources of income on the African continent.
 This aligns with UNECA’s goal to encourage economic cooperation amongst its member states.
 The UNECA was founded by the United Nations ECOSOC in 1958 as one of its regional branches.